HanStolo/alastest/README.md

 Given the time constraints, something like an embedded SQL database like [H2 or HSQL](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#features.sql.datasource.embedded) would suffice.

-But feel free to try one of the storage technologies we use at Brandwatch:
+But feel free to try one of the storage technologies we use:
 - PostgresSQL
 - MongoDB